I have never painted before - how do you recommend that I start?

 How do I get rid of wrinkles in an already stretched canvas or painting?

 Wrinkles which are not severe may be remedied.
 If the canvas has not been painted on yet, it can be tightened by removing the staples near the affected area(s), pulled taut with canvas pliers (sold in art supply stores or catalog, such as Utrecht), and restapled.
 It is best, though, to catch the wrinkles before the whole canvas has been stretched.

 If the stretched canvas has already been painted on, but not yet framed, there are two possible remedies, although you should proceed with some caution.
-The layer of paint on the surface of the canvas can be delicate, and it is possible to damage this surface, doing permanent harm to the painting surface.
+The layer of paint on the surface of the canvas can be delicate, and it is possible to damage this surface, doing permanent harm to it.
 One remedy is to dampen the back side of the painting slightly; when drying, the canvas will "shrink" slightly, tightening the wrinkles.
 I do not 'officially' recommend this procedure, except with a painting which is not of great monetary or sentimental value to you.
 I have done this a few times myself, in a pinch, and it worked without damaging the surface; but it is not generally a good practice.
 Another possibility is to remove the staples at the affected areas, as described above; again, however, you need to be careful with the painted surface.
 Pull gently, and not very tightly - a slightly wrinkled surface is far better than a damaged surface.
 There is a product available now that can be sprayed onto the back of the canvas to remove wrinkles; I haven't used it so I can't say if it is effective.
 You can search online or ask your art supply store for this product.

 What is varnish used for?